veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/sidenav.md

 3. Drag and drop the “Sidenav” component inside the “Sidenav Container”.
 4. Drag and drop a HTML component.
 5. Write an anchor tag inside that HTML component with “href” attribute set to “http://www.neutrinos.co”  and “target” attribute to “blank”.
+6. Save the changes.
-6. Now, pressing the button will open the neutrinos website.
+7. Now, pressing the button will open the neutrinos website.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).